On day 94 of my 366-day self-care challenge, I recharged my batteries by taking a nap.

-Taking a nap, whether it’s just 20 minutes or several hours in duration, can dramatically improve mental acuity.
+Whether it’s a quick 20 minutes or several hours, taking a nap can dramatically improve our mental acuity.
 Studies have shown that napping enhances declarative memory, our ability to recall facts.

 Yesterday afternoon, I felt exhausted and decided to indulge in a short nap.
 After just 30 minutes I felt like a new person again, and I was able to pick right back up where I left off on several projects that required my full attention.
 Had I tried to continue without resting, I’m sure I wouldn’t have made as much progress.